- img 3 loading...

 This highly recommended tool will help ensure that your .esp files are being loaded in the correct order.
 Run it after you have installed your SMC compilation.

 This graphics mod created by Boris enhances post processing effects to make games look better graphically.
 Installing this isn't required, but it's highly recommended since it fixes many of Skyrim's visual bugs and will make your SMC visual experience even more spectacular.
-Many Skyrim ENB presets can be found here on the Nexus and I will list a couple of my favorites below, but before you download any of these let it be known that we will NOT help you troubleshoot any issues you may have with them.
-Installation instructions and help guides for these ENB presets can be found on their respected pages.
+Many Skyrim ENB presets can be found here on the Nexus, but before you download one let it be known that we will NOT help you troubleshoot any issues you may have with it.
+Installation instructions and help guides for ENB presets can be found on their respected pages.